top of page

 Lauren Walters

-Lauren works on the iKNOW study assessing the feasibility of preventative intention programme for individuals at Clinical High Risk for Behaviours that challenge.
+Lauren is a trainee clinical psychologist working on the BRIDGE Project.
+She previously worked as a research assistant on the iKNOW study assessing the feasibility of preventative intention programme for individuals at Clinical High Risk for Behaviours that challenge.
 This work is in partnership with the NHS and supervised by Professor Caroline Richards.
-Lauren also works on the OASIS project, an objective actigraphy study in sleep of children with intellectual disability and their siblings, supervised by Dr Stacey Bissel.
+Lauren also worked on the OASIS project, an objective actigraphy study in sleep of children with intellectual disability and their siblings, supervised by Dr Stacey Bissel.

 Kiran Kaur